How to Create an Outline for your Non-fiction Book (Template Included)

 A book outline helps you start your non-fiction book and finish it efficiently.
 There are other numerous benefits when you have the outline ready, namely:

-- Write Faster: When you have an outline in place, you know what has to go into the book, which eventually makes the process of writing a lot faster.
+- Write Faster: When you have an outline in place, you know what has to go into the book, which eventually makes writing a lot faster.
 You don’t have to waste time thinking about what goes next.

 - Gives the structure for your book: You have the base for your book ready when you have an outline.
 It becomes easy to build a book when you have a solid baseline.It helps you to start writing the book.
 When you have the ideas and structure ready, the writing becomes a lot easier.